stoermelder/vcvrack-packone/docs/transit/Transit.md

 #### Snapshot-sets

-TRANSIT-PAD provides 8 snapshot-sets, each containing its own positions and weights for the 8 pad points.
-This way you can store complete layouts (e.g. _Drums_, _Bass_, _Pad_) and switch between them at any time.
+TRANSIT-PAD provides 8 snapshot-sets, each holding its own assignment of the 8 pad points to TRANSIT's snapshot slots.
+This way you can keep several mappings (e.g. _Drums_, _Bass_, _Pad_) side by side and switch between them at any time.
+The positions, radius and amount of the pad points are shared by all sets: switching a set re-assigns which snapshots the points refer to, it does not move them.

-The 8 buttons at the top of the module select the active set.
-The active set is indicated by a white LED above the button.
+The 8 buttons below the pad select the active set.
+The button of the active set lights up in the set's own color; the others stay dimmed.
 Every set is assigned a fixed default color (cycling through green, magenta, blue, yellow, cyan, white, red, grey) and all snapshot points of the current set are rendered in that color.
 The color of a single set can be changed via the context menu of the set-button or via the context menu of any snapshot point on the pad (sub-menu _Color_ under _Current set_).

 Each snapshot-set can be given a custom text label (e.g. _Drums_, _Bass_, _Pad_) to make the 8 buttons easier to tell apart at a glance.
 Right-click a set-button and choose _Label_ to enter a label.